How to Do

-The deficit deadlift should begin with good posture to avoid injury.
+The deadlift with a deficit should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the deficit deadlift.
+If any pain is experienced, immediately stop the deadlift with a deficit.

 1. You can set up by standing on a 1 or 2 inch mat, elongating your legs artificially.

 2. The mat should not be placed so high that your hips are higher than your shoulders.

 1, Stand one inch away from the barbell with your shins (directly over the middle of the foot).